aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### setAll(boolean) {#setAll-boolean-}

+<b>@deprecated.</b> Please use the 'all' property instead.
 All properties will be applied.

 ```javascript
 setAll(value: boolean) : void;